American School of Milan

-The school offers instruction in English from Early Childhood through High School and the student body is composed of around 800 children aged 3–18.
+The school offers instruction in English from Early Childhood through High School and the student body is composed of around 800 children aged 3–18, with 60% of the student population consisting of international students.

 Campus History

-In 1962, a small group of English speaking parents in Milan decided that they wanted to provide their children with an Anglo-American education.
-They formed a non-profit association dedicated to providing an American-style education for their children, hence, American Community School of Milan was launched.
+In 1962, 17 students of English speaking parents in Milan decided that they wanted to provide their children with an Anglo-American education.
+They formed a not-for-profit association dedicated to providing an American-style education for their children, hence, American Community School of Milan was launched.
 The association was financed through the School's small but growing community.
 In the early years, ASM had many different homes in Milan but in 1976, the building committee reached an agreement with a local real estate developer who donated a 9-acre property to the school in Noverasco di Opera, just south of Milan.
 The school was built on this site where it still stands today.
 It is flanked by a golf course and there is a community tennis center and pool across the street.
 The school has had several expansions and renovations since its establishment, the most recent was in 2019 when the school inaugurated a 500-seat auditorium.